OutwalkStudios/firefly/packages/firefly/README.md

 ## Building Controllers

 Controllers are classes marked with the `@Controller()` decorator that are used to define your routes and handle incoming http requests.
-Controllers use file based routing by default, this means the route url will be the path relative to the `src` directory.
+Controllers use file based routing.
+This means the route url will be the path relative to the `src` directory.
 For example creating a controller inside `src/tasks` will result in a route being created at `/tasks`.
-You can opt-out of file based routing by passing the route directly to the controller decorator.
+The actual name of the controller file does not matter as long as it ends with `.controller.js`.

 Each route can be defined using an http method decorator, Firefly provides a decorator for all http methods such as `@Get()` and `@Post()`.
 If you want to do something more advanced, there is also the `@Http()` decorator that accepts a method and route argument.
 All standard http decorators accepts a route argument that defaults to `/`.